 What You Need To Know

-The health and safety of our patients, families, and our community is the top priority of the healthcare team at Olympia Medical Center.
+The safety and well-being of our patients, families, and our community is the top priority of the healthcare team at Olympia Medical Center.
 The information on this page, including important Hospital regulations and guidance on COVID-19, is a resource meant to help you and your loved ones.

 Please review this information and stay informed.